DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 and multi-node programming, and also can vary for each language, but handling multiple threads at the same time always involves some of the same basic underlying concepts.
+Understanding the basic concepts underlying these methods will help us to understand the functions at the language level themselves.

 ### Locks in Programs and File Systems